Local H\"older regularity for set-indexed processes

 The result follows from the simple estimation $N_n\leq k_n$ in Equation (\ref{eq:pairs}).
 In that case, the validity of Corollary \ref{GaussKolm} persists, since the integer $p$ can be chosen such that $2p\beta > 2\qA$ (instead of $2p\beta > \qA$). \end{remark}

 \

-As previously mentioned, the Brownian motion indexed by the lower layers of $[0,1]^2$ is discontinuous with probability one (e.g. see Theorem 1.4.5 in \cite{adlerTaylor} or \cite{Ad90,Ivanoff}).
-The previous Theorem~\ref{kolmth} and Corollary \ref{GaussKolm} do not contradict this fact, since the collection of lower layers of $[0,1]^2$ do not satisfy Assumption (\HA) according to Example \ref{ex:layers} in the specific case of the separating subclasses $(\Acal_n)_{n\in\N}$ mentioned there.
+As previously mentioned, the Brownian motion indexed by the lower layers of $[0,1]^2$ is discontinuous with probability one (e.g. see Theorem 1.4.5 in \cite{adlerTaylor}).
+The previous Theorem~\ref{kolmth} and Corollary \ref{GaussKolm} do not contradict this fact, since the collection of lower layers of $[0,1]^2$ do not satisfy Assumption (\HA) (see Example \ref{ex:layers}).
 This latter result is improved by the following corollary of Theorem \ref{kolmth}.

 \begin{corollary} Any subclasses $(\Acal_n)_{n\in\N}$ satisfying Condition (4) of Definition~\ref{basic} for the indexing collection of lower layers of $[0,1]^2$ do not satisfy Assumption (\HA). \end{corollary}